Biotin-thiamine-responsive basal ganglia disease

-Signs and Symptoms
+Signs and symptoms

 The onset of signs and symptoms can occur at any age but is most common in childhood between the ages of 3 and 10.
 Less commonly, it may present in early infancy or adulthood.
 The neurological symptoms usually present as episodes of increasing severity.
 A less common exhibition of BTBGD involves persistent symptoms, rather than recurrent episodes.
 In these cases, fewer symptoms are usually present, with their severity slowly increasing over time.

-Classic Presentation (Childhood)
+Classic presentation (childhood)

 Recurrent subacute encephalopathy is the most commonly observed symptom, followed by dystonia, both of which are nearly always present.
 Additional observed symptoms include spasticity or cogwheel rigidity, seizures, difficulty swallowing (dysphagia), ataxia, slurred speech (dysarthria), ophthalmoplegia, opisthotonus, facial palsy, confusion, hyperreflexia, Babinski responses, and ankle clonus.

-Early Infancy Presentation
+Early infancy presentation

 In early infancy, the presentation of BTBGD is considered as Leigh-like syndrome or atypical infantile spasms.
 It is characterized by acute encephalopathy, vomiting, metabolic acidosis (specifically lactic acidosis), and poor feeding during the first 3 months of life.

-Late-Onset Presentation (Adulthood)
+Late-onset presentation (adulthood)

 Presentation of late-onset BTBGD is considered a Wernicke-like encephalopathy.
 It is characterized by ataxia, ophthalmoplegia, double vision (diplopia), rapid and uncontrollable eye movement (nystagmus), status seizures, and droopy eyelid (ptosis).
 The onset of signs and symptoms for adulthood presentation occurs during or after the second decade of life.